 Mark serves as a trustee of the Association of the Federal Bar of New Jersey.
-He has been selected by the U.S. District Court for the District of New Jersey to serve on its Criminal Justice Act (CJA) Panel for over 15 years.
+He has been selected by the U.S. District Court for the District of New Jersey to serve on its Criminal Justice Act (CJA) Panel for approximately 20 years.
 He also is regularly appointed to handle appeals by the U.S. Court of Appeals for the Third Circuit, including two appeals in death penalty prosecutions.

 After graduating from Columbia University Law School, Mark clerked for the Honorable Leonard I. Garth on the United States Court of Appeals for the Third Circuit, and then joined Weil, Gotshal & Manges, in New York City, as a litigation associate.
 Prior to joining HDRBB, Mark was a partner at Gibbons, P.C., one of New Jersey’s largest law firms.
 During his tenure at Gibbons, he served as the firm’s hiring partner and as staffing partner for the White-Collar Criminal Law Department.

 Mark holds a master’s degree in International Law & Diplomacy from the Fletcher School of Law & Diplomacy at Tufts University.
 He is proficient in Hebrew and represents the State of Israel and several Israeli high-tech and other companies in connection with U.S. legal matters.
 He also represented a Qatari national, Ali Salah Kalah al-Marri, one of three individuals designated in the United States as an “enemy combatant,” in the immediate aftermath of the September 11 attacks, and incarcerated in the Naval Consolidated Brig in North Charleston, South Carolina.
 Mark also represented al-Marri’s brother, Jarallah, who was arrested in Afghanistan and detained at Guantanamo Bay, Cuba (GITMO).